Mcgode/mcgode.github.io/index.markdown

 <h3 class="page-heading">Hello!</h3>

 Welcome to my humble website.
-I'm Max, a passionate graphics programmer, with also an interest in game programming.
+I'm Max, a passionate programmer, with professional experience in 3D graphics and an interest in engine programming.

 You will find on this website a little showcase of my portfolio, and some articles relating to tech issues I've encountered along the way.